Understanding the Therapeutic Dental Applications of Botox

 Temporomandibular joint disorders (TMJD) include a spectrum of disturbances associated with the functions of the masticatory system.
 These disorders may be myofascial (related to muscles) or arthrogenic (related to the TMJ).2

 Tension-type headaches (TTH) are chronic and common in more than 15% of Americans, according to the American Dental Association.
-TTH is a frequent spontaneous primary headache affecting the occipital and temporal regions with a bilateral constant dull ache of mild to moderate intensity without a pre-existing aura, vomiting, or nausea.
-TTH last at least 30 minutes daily or occur 15 days a month for three months.6
+TTH is a frequent spontaneous primary headache lasting at least 30 minutes daily or occurring 15 days a month for three months.
+It affects the occipital and temporal regions with a bilateral constant dull ache of mild to moderate intensity without a pre-existing aura, vomiting, or nausea.6

 If a patient with TTH reports a decrease in headache intensity after the management of TMJD, a correlation between the two may be confirmed.
 A 2016 study used intramuscular injections of Botox in the masseter muscle and found positive alterations in pain intensity and decreased number of hours and days monthly that patients were affected by TTH.
 Botox may be administered every 12 weeks as an alternative to daily analgesic drug therapy.6